sciZer0/7/v/README.md

 For this reason, each blockchain existing in 2023 (excl.
 Bitcoin) reasonably deserves to go away.

-All the fumdamental problems can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.
+Summarizing, all the fundamental problems can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

 Last but Not Least